jamesgober/rust-benchmark/docs/API.md

 - `benchmark!` executes once and returns `(Some(result), Vec::new())`.
 - `Collector` and `Stats` are `collector`-gated; if `collector` is disabled they are not available.

+## Common Pitfalls
+- Ensure required features are enabled for copied snippets (`collector`, `metrics`).
+- Zero durations are valid; avoid rewriting them at collection time.
+Clamp only at presentation.
+- Tune histogram bounds near your SLOs for better percentile precision and lower memory.
+- Keep metric names low-cardinality and stable to reduce map contention.
+- Avoid holding your own locks across `await` inside timed regions.

 ### Best Practices: Handling 0ns in dashboards
-- Preserve fidelity in the data layer: zero durations are valid measurements for extremely fast operations.
+- Preserve fidelity in the data layer: zero durations are valid measurements for extremely fast ops.
-- Apply a visualization floor at presentation time only if necessary (e.g., show 1ns instead of 0ns) to avoid skewing aggregates.
+- Apply a visualization floor only at presentation time if necessary.
-- Consider filtering 0ns when computing percentiles for SLO charts if they represent measurement granularity rather than business latency.
+- Consider filtering 0ns when computing percentiles if they reflect timer granularity rather than business latency.
-- If you need to avoid zeros in histograms, clamp on export, not at collection: `max(value, 1)`.
-Keep raw storage exact for audits.
+- If you must avoid zeros in histograms, clamp on export (`max(value, 1)`), not at collection.

 <br>